 Tatjana Patitz has died at the age of 56.

-Speaking to Vogue, she added: "She was far less visible than her peers - more mysterious, more grown-up, more unattainable - and that had its own appeal."
+"Tatjana was always the European symbol of chic, like Romy Schneider-meets-Monica Vitti," she commented.
+"She was far less visible than her peers-more mysterious, more grown-up, more unattainable-and that had its own appeal."